Kayracz/Cuadds-documentation/docs/en/intro.md

 A “cuadd” is the app’s quadrilateral building block that can turn into anything: a link, a task, a note, a file, and more.
 Use combinations of them to see the magic!

-Discover Cuadds in less than 2 minutes!
+Discover Cuadds in 2 minutes!
 We'll show you right here and in upcoming articles.
 Let's get started! 📍

 ## Getting Started {#-getting-started}